 Identification and Assessment of Risk: To identify risks in its supply chain, Profire contacted suppliers to request information regarding the source and chain of custody of Conflict Minerals in its supply chain.
 To facilitate the collection of complete, accurate, standardized and verifiable information, Profire sent a reporting template made available by the Conflict Free Sourcing Initiative or a similar questionnaire to applicable suppliers.
-Profire identified, contacted and assessed over 100 suppliers of products and materials that may contain Conflict Minerals and less than 30% of suppliers responded to its request for information.
+Profire identified, contacted and assessed over 100 suppliers of products and materials that may contain Conflict Minerals and 42% of suppliers responded to its request for information representing over 65% of Profire's inventory value.
+The participation of vendors has increased year-over-year.
 Profire reviewed the information provided by its suppliers to assess the reasonableness of the responses and to look for inconsistencies or other apparent inaccuracies.
 Profire continues to follow up with suppliers and to provide supplier education and feedback as appropriate.
 However, a number of Profire's suppliers were not able to identify the smelters or refiners in their supply chains.
-As a result, Profire determined that it did not have sufficient information to identify the particular smelters or refiners that processed the Conflict Minerals contained in particular components in the Covered Products.
+As a result,

+Profire determined that it did not have sufficient information to identify the particular smelters or refiners that processed the Conflict Minerals contained in particular components in the Covered Products.

-Design and Implement a Strategy to Respond to Identified Risks: For reporting for the year ending December 31, 2016, Profire plans to continue to implement steps to improve information gathered from its RCOI and due diligence processes to mitigate the risk further that its necessary conflict minerals do not benefit armed groups.
+Design and Implement a Strategy to Respond to Identified Risks: For reporting for the year ending December 31, 2020, Profire plans to continue to implement steps to improve information gathered from its RCOI and due diligence processes to mitigate the risk further that its necessary conflict minerals do not benefit armed groups.
 The steps include:

-- Continuing efforts to increase the response rate from vendors; - Expanding the implementation of conflict minerals assessment in the vendor approval process beyond those divisions which implemented the assessment in 2015; - Evaluating joining the Conflict Free Sourcing Initiative or other third party due diligence initiatives; - Reviewing-and enhancing where we deem appropriate-the composition and training of the internal Profire group leading Profire's conflict minerals compliance efforts; and - Continue to increase our focus on suppliers representing the highest risk of providing products containing 3TG. - Include a conflict minerals flow-down clause in new or renewed supplier contracts.
+Continuing efforts to increase the response rate from vendors;

+Expanding the implementation of conflict minerals assessment in the vendor approval process beyond those divisions which implemented the assessment in 2019;

+Reviewing-and enhancing where we deem appropriate-the composition and training of the internal Profire group leading Profire's conflict minerals compliance efforts; and

+Continue to increase our focus on suppliers representing the highest risk of providing products containing 3TG.
+Include a conflict minerals flow-down clause in new or renewed supplier contracts.